DavidArmendariz/aws-notes/Tips.md

   * If you have a running NAT instance, you cannot delete your VPC until you terminate it
 * IAM Limits:
   * One AWS Account can have a maximum of 5000 IAM users
+* Subnets:
+  * Default subnets are assigned a /20 subnet mask
+* EC2 Reserved instances:
+  * If your AMI changes the reserved instance is still valid if it's the same instance type
+  * You can shut down the reserved instance any time you want and the hourly charge won't incur for the shutdown hours
+  * It saves you significant money over on-demand instances
+* RDS RAID:
+  * Amazon recommends RAID 5 and RAID 6 for EBS
+* EBS Size:
+  * Maximum size of EBS is 1TB
+* AMI:
+  * You can share your AMI with other AWS account owners
+  * You can create an instance store-backed AMI
+  * You can create an EBS-backed AMI
+  * For instance store-backed AMIs, the root volume is stored in S3
+* AWS KMS:
+  * AWS KMS supports two kinds of keys — master keys and data keys.
+Master keys can be used to directly encrypt and decrypt up to 4 kilobytes of data and can also be used to protect data keys.
+The data keys are then used to encrypt the customer data and the master keys are used to decrypt the customer data